-What was on BBC television 40 years' ago today?
+What was on BBC television in 1969?

-Photo by Frankie Roberto at Flickr CC-BY
+Image courtesy of Frankie Roberto on Flickr CC-BY

 Much shorter viewing times and the latest Doctor Who.

-In this age of multi-channelled 24 hour television, it is a shock to look back and see the limited viewing opportunities available in 1969.
+In this age of multi-media 24 hour television, it is a shock to look back and see the limited viewing opportunities available in 1969.
 Here's a few of the programmes on the BBC on Saturday, 26 January 1969.
 It will be a nostalgia trip for those of a certain age.
 The links take you to the IMDB where additional information on the programmes may be found.

 There were three television channels: BBC 1, BBC 2 and Independent Television (known as ITV).
 ITV was split into geographical regions, each with a slightly different programme schedule.